Merseytravel

-Merseytravel is the passenger transport executive, responsible for the coordination of public transport in the Liverpool City Region in North West England.
-Merseytravel was established on 1 December 1969 as the Merseyside Passenger Transport Executive.
-From 1 April 2014, with the creation of the Liverpool City Region, Merseytravel expanded its area of operation from the metropolitan county of Merseyside to also include the Borough of Halton.
+Merseytravel is a public transport body and the passenger transport executive of the Liverpool City Region Combined Authority responsible for delivering public transport and other transport functions in the Liverpool City Region.
+It was originally established on 1 December 1969 as the Merseyside Passenger Transport Executive.

+In July 2024, it was announced it is to be rebranded as Transport for Liverpool City Region (TfLCR) in the future.

 Governance

 The Merseyside Passenger Transport Authority and Merseyside Passenger Transport Executive were established as a result of the Transport Act 1968.
 The authority, which was responsible for transport strategy and policy, included representatives from 18 different councils.

-The executive was responsible for day-to-day operation of transport services.
+The passenger transport executive (PTE) was responsible for day-to-day operation of transport services.
 In 1974, when the transport organisation's boundaries were made co-extensive with the new metropolitan county of Merseyside which was formally created by the Local Government Act 1972, the authority was composed of 23 councillors of the new Merseyside County Council.

 When the metropolitan county councils were abolished by the Local Government Act 1985, new structures had to be created.
-A new joint board - again called The Merseyside Passenger Transport Authority - was created.
+A new joint board - again called the Merseyside Passenger Transport Authority - was created.
 It was later renamed the Merseyside Integrated Transport Authority and composed 18 councillors assembled from Merseyside's five districts: Liverpool, Knowsley, St Helens, Sefton and Wirral.

 On 1 April 2014, the Merseyside Integrated Transport Authority was abolished and reformed as the Merseytravel Committee of Liverpool City Region Combined Authority.
-The transport authority area is extended to include the whole of the Liverpool City Region, which comprises Merseyside and the Borough of Halton.

-In May 2021, mayor Steve Rotherham set out a plan for all trains, buses and ferries to become an integrated transport system under Merseytravel, owned by the Liverpool City Region Combined Authority.
+The transport authority provides services across Merseyside, and provides strategic transport advice to Borough of Halton.
+In May 2021, Mayor Steve Rotherham set out a plan for all trains, buses and ferries to become an integrated transport system under Merseytravel, owned by the Liverpool City Region Combined Authority.

+In 2024, the Liverpool City Region Combined Authority announced Merseytravel would be renamed to Transport for Liverpool City Region (TfLCR) to help fall in line with Transport for London and Transport for Greater Manchester, as part of efforts to promote a connected network across the six areas that form the city region.
+The actual date of the rename has not been confirmed.